launchtodayhq/react-native-boilerplate-docs/src/app/docs/revenue-cat-setup-google/page.md

 ![RevenueCat Setup](/images/revenue-cat-android-setup.gif)

-The next steps will cover creating in-app purchases and subscriptions in Google Play Store.
+The next steps will cover prerequisite steps creating in-app purchases and subscriptions in Google Play Store.

+{% quick-links %}

+{% quick-link title="Troubleshooting" icon="warning" href="/docs/troubleshooting" description="Checkout this guide for troubleshooting steps.
+Still stuck?
+Feel free to post in the Discord channel for help." /%}

+{% /quick-links %}